 But the Aero’s main selling point is to reduce audio latency.
 So, with a tap in the app or with an auspicious finger slide it was time to test Game mode.
 Like many other functions, it’s proclaimed by a gentle voice announcement, and a shift to the apps color scheme.
 I booted up a number of Android emulators, and surprisingly any audio delay was substantially reduced.
 Was it perfect?
 Obviously, there’s going to be some latency.
 But amazingly, sonic output across multiple games seemed synchronized with the on-screen action.
 If there was lag, it was beyond the threshold of my perception.

-When paired with Xround’s Bluetooth adapter ($39.99 MSRP, with a $29.99 street price), the Aeros can be connected to almost any modern console.
-With Xbox Series X, performance matched was solid, with no tell-tale sign of delay.
-On PlayStation 5, the sole drawback is that the microphones can be used, forcing players to use the mic inside the DualSense controller.
+When paired with Xround’s Bluetooth adapter ($39.99 MSRP, with a $29.99 street price), the Aeros can be connected to some modern consoles.
+On PlayStation 5, the sole drawback is that the microphones can’t be used, forcing players to use the mic inside the DualSense controller.
+Xbox One blocks non-licensed Bluetooth headsets, but we were able to connect with Aeroes with a dongle that inserted into the 3.5mm jack of our television.
 Switch was near flawless but know that that the adapter won’t fit if you have a case on your console.

 Despite the lackluster plastic used on the earbuds and the case, the Xround Aero Earbuds deliver on their claims.
 Offering Bluetooth audio with minimal lag, they performed far better than their Samsung and Apple counterparts.
 With respectable audio quality, simulated Surround Sound and decent battery life, these are worth a look if your priority is gaming.

 Frequency Response: 20 – 20,000 Hz

 Battery Life: earbuds, 6 hours; via charging case, 24 hours